Vitamin E Inflammation Propensity

 "Take vitamin E for inflammation" is the right move for some clients and the wrong one for others.
 Which CD36 variant pattern you carry decides whether higher-dose supplementation is supportive — or whether the food-only approach is the safer default.

 Vitamin E Inflammation Propensity is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →